John Chambers (make-up artist): Work with the CIA

 Sunset Gower Studios.
 Chambers and Mendez printed fake business cards, held a film press party at a nightclub in Los Angeles, and took out advertisements in Variety and The Hollywood Reporter magazines.
 Fellow make-up artist Robert Sidell and his wife Andi assisted in the hoax; Andi posed as the receptionist of their fake production company.

 The rescue effort was successful, and Chambers was awarded CIA's Intelligence Medal of Merit, but he was required to keep his involvement a secret, until the story was declassified in 1997.
 In the 2012 Academy Award for Best Picture-winning film Argo, Chambers was portrayed by John Goodman.

-Later life
+Later life and death

 Chambers retired in 1982 and lived in a retirement community, the Motion Picture Country Home, in Woodland Hills, California.
 In 1998, a documentary, A Tribute to John Chambers (1998), directed by Scott Essman, was released.
 That same year, he was named 94th in the list of "100 most influential people in the history of the movies".
 Chambers was also given a "star" on the Hollywood Walk of Fame at 7006 Hollywood Boulevard, one of few make-up artists to have one.

-Chambers died on August 25, 2001, in a California hospital, at age 78.
+Chambers died on August 25, 2001, in a California hospital, at the age of 78.
 He was survived by his wife Joan.